nicholas-gh/Open-Chargeport/README.md

 Therefore i wanted to make my own transmitter that opens the chargeport.

-Credits to Banahogg who documented his attempts to analyze the RF data here which helped me finish this project in a few days.
+Credits to Banahogg who documented his attempts to analyze the RF data at https://teslamotorsclub.com/tmc/threads/get-j1772-adapter-to-pop-charge-port-door.14190/ which helped me finish this project in a few days.

 The components needed: